 How to Have an Effective Visit With Your Policy Maker

 Meeting with your members of congress is one of the most effective ways that you can influence the legislative process.
-Members are more likely to support positions that their constituents feel strongly about, and there is no better way to display your passion for an issue then by taking the time to have a face-to-face meeting.
+Members are more likely to support positions that their constituents feel strongly about, and there is no better way to display your passion for an issue than by taking the time to have a face-to-face meeting.
 Once you have your meeting set, you'll need to prepare and know what to expect.
 Here are some tips to ensure you have a productive meeting:

 - Identify your main message.
 Before the meeting, determine what your main message is that you want to convey to your legislator.
 For instance, "please play a leadership role in advancing policies to reduce the threat of global warming” or “please vote for bills that will reduce global warming pollution."